-Elementary Education (AS)
+Education (AS) Degree Type Associate of Science

-The Associate of Science in Elementary Education degree is designed for students preparing to transfer to a four-year college or university to obtain a bachelor's degree in elementary education and teacher certification.
-This program incorporates foundation coursework in teacher education, field-based experience, and content coursework specific to elementary education.
-This degree was developed in conjunction with the College of Education and Health
+The Associate of Science in Education degree is designed for students preparing to transfer to a four-year college or university to obtain a bachelor's degree in education and teacher certification.
+This program incorporates foundation coursework in teacher education, field-based experience, and content coursework specific to education.
+Students should check with their intended transfer institution to ensure transferability.